The Baltimore Sun: Acquisition by David Smith

 In January 2024, David D. Smith, executive chairman of Sinclair Broadcast Group, reached an agreement to acquire the paper, with conservative commentator Armstrong Williams holding an undisclosed stake.
 Though the transaction was independent of Sinclair, Smith said he foresaw partnerships between the paper and Sinclair properties like its flagship station, Fox affiliate WBFF-TV (channel 45).
-Smith said he believed he could grow subscriptions and advertising through a greater focus on community news and integrating technology in ways other print media publishers are not going.
+Smith said he believed he could grow subscriptions and advertising through a greater focus on community news and integrating technology in ways other print media publishers are not doing.
 In his first visit to the newsroom, he sparred with reporters and said the paper should emulate WBFF's news philosophy, including through non-scientific reader polls and aggressive coverage of Baltimore City Public Schools.
 He dismissed newsroom concerns about the future of public service journalism.
 Current and recently departed Baltimore Sun reporters told the Neiman Foundation for Journalism in November 2024 that in the months since Smith's purchase, he has continued to tell journalists that he doesn't read stories published in their paper beyond just the headline, and has neither pitched specific stories nor openly criticized the paper's coverage of stories.
 In December 2024, Smith told Sun photographer Amy Davis that he had begun reading The Baltimore Sun.

 Since Smith's acquisition of The Baltimore Sun, the paper has become more conservative, and has published more stories on Baltimore mayor Brandon Scott and his administration, as well as crime in Baltimore.
 The paper has also republished content from WBFF, also owned by Smith, the conservative news wire The Center Square, columns written by Smith's daughter, and features on new restaurants opened by Atlas Restaurant Group, which is owned by Smith's nephew.
 According to industry figures and reporting by The Baltimore Banner, readership of the newspaper fell by nearly half in the first year of Smith's acquisition and the Baltimore Suns website had fewer unique visitors to its website than in the year before.
 At least 20 journalists left the company, with many citing concerns they held over the way stories about juvenile crime and city government in Baltimore were written, and other reporters leaving to work for The Baltimore Banner.

 Williams said the paper's editorial page would cease endorsing political candidates and start including more conservative viewpoints, but not at the expense of liberal ones.
 He said at the time that the newspaper may run his syndicated column "on its merits."
 The paper's opinion page now regularly publishes Wiliiams' columns and video commentaries.
 In June 2024, The Sun began republishing content from channel 45's website, provoking protests from staffers and the Baltimore Sun Guild, which released a statement expressing concern with the lack of transparency at the paper on the relationship between The Baltimore Sun, Fox45 and other Sinclair newsrooms, and criticizing language used in the station's articles and Williams' editorial articles, particularly toward immigrants and transgender people.